Is a bedroom coffee station the perfect morning alarm?!

 You can easily re-purpose a spare bedside table or vintage drinks trolley into a coffee-making station.
 Either can hold the essentials including a small coffee marker and space for mugs.

-So before you discount your tiny corner or small budget, don’t, just start simple!
+So before you discount your tiny corner or small budget, don’t, just start your bedroom coffee station small and simple!

 What basics do I need?